Tag: eastern league

 Hartford Bees Business Manager Charlie Blossfield prepares Bulkeley Stadium for the season, 1938.

 Quinn’s son John Quinn was assigned as President of the Hartford club.
-Operations were carried out by General Manager Charles Blossfield – who became a beloved local figure.
+Operations were carried out by Business Manager Charles Blossfield who became a beloved local figure.
 Blossfield hired staff, prepared the stadium and recruited players.
 A final roster was selected at Spring Training in Evansville, Indiana.
 Back then a Class-A club was one step down from the Major Leagues.
-For the most part, top prospects went through in the Eastern League (and still do today).
+For the most part, top prospects were stashed in the Eastern League (and still are today).

 Hartford Bees en route to Evansville, Indiana, for Spring Training, 1938.